Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/04-deploy-app-aks.md

     heroes-web-1645635641-pfzf9          1/1       Running   0          2m
     ```

-* Check to see if services are deployed
+* Check to see if services are deployed.
     ```
     kubectl get service